Think globally; act locally.

 Advocate – Our interaction with creation is often driven by institutional systems.
 Therefore, people of faith ask leaders in these systems to treat creation and people justly.
 Through public witness and prophetic voice, we remind leaders of this responsibility.
 We advocate for the voiceless when decisions are made about the use of creation.
 We also advocate for the restoration of communities and ecosystems that have been harmed by exploitation.

 Texas Interfaith Power & Light is the environmental program of the Texas Interfaith Center for Public Policy / Texas Impact.
-All members of these organizations are welcome to participate in the Regional Environmental Action Teams.
-Contact Katrina Martich to get involved or to start a team in your region of Texas.
+All members of these organizations are welcome to be a part of TxIPL's regional teams.
+Contact Katrina Martich to get involved on the email list for a team.
+Even better, volunteer to be a coordinator for a team in your region!

 “The problems we face today, violent conflicts, destruction of nature, poverty, hunger and so on, are human-created problems which can be resolved through human effort, understanding and the development of a sense of brotherhood and sisterhood.
 We need to cultivate a universal responsibility for one another and the planet we share.” - The Dalai Lama